First let me start by asking, do you moo shu? I most certainly hope you will after reading this post!

 So here’s what happened.
 Remember I told you all how sick I was in my last post?
-Well, better now, but still a bit woozy.
+Well, I’m better now, but still a bit woozy.
 At least I have my appetite back, though.
-I want to thank everyone for the ‘feel better’ wishes.
-SO, during the past month a lot has been going on, and even though I knew what the Daring Cooks challenge was, I hadn’t checked the thread.
+I want to thank everyone for the “feel better” wishes.
+SO, during the past month a lot has been going on, and even though I knew that the Daring Cooks challenge was moo shu, one of my favorite Chinese take-out treats, I hadn’t checked the thread.
 I was going to skip it once I got sick, but then I saw who was hosting.

 There was no way I could miss their challenge.
-I’ve known them for some time and really like them!
-They’re both enthusiastic, talented, sweet gals.
-A lot alike in fact.
-Now I know why, they’re sisters, but not just sisters, twins!
-I had no idea..well, I think I had no idea, since my brain has been in a fog on and off the past year or so.
+I’ve known them, especially Shelley, for some time and really, really like them!
+They’re both enthusiastic, talented, sweet gals, and are a lot alike in so many ways.
+Now I know why; they’re sisters, but not just sisters, twins!
+I had no idea..well, I think I had no idea, since my brain has been in a fog on and off the past year.
 Regardless, I found that info pretty cool.
-I always got kind of a ’connected’ vibe from them.
+I always got kind of a connected vibe from them.

-Ok, so I find out they’re hosting like 30 hours ago.
-I was going to pull this out no matter what, and I did.
+OK, so once I found that out they were hosting, about 30 hours ago, I knew I was going to pull this out no matter what, and I did.
 I made the pancakes immediately after I found out, the moo shu chicken yesterday afternoon, and the gorgeous plum sauce you see, last night, right before our moo shu dinner.
-Then, of course, photos..post processing..writing this post, which I’m doing this very moment, the 14th, at 9:35am.
+Then, of course, photos, photo editing, and writing the post, which I’m doing this very moment, the 14th, at 9:35 am.

 Spread the sesame oil all over each flattened dough ball before you press them together – don’t just drizzle it on like you see in the photo.
-I was sick and rushing photos, so I actually forgot.
+I was sick and rushing photos, so I didn’t bother.

-Phew, made it..and it was amazing – BUT, I didn’t completely make the moo shu chicken.
-You see, I’m still kind of weak and woozy, so I called my Dad yesterday afternoon to pick up the ingredients for the plum sauce ( I got the idea from Suz of Serenely Full..and hers is so beautiful, I had I try it) and moo shu chicken, for me.
+So I made it, and it was amazing!
+BUT, I didn’t completely make the moo shu chicken.
+You see, I’m still kind of weak and woozy, so I called my Dad yesterday afternoon to pick up the ingredients for the plum sauce and moo shu chicken for me.
 When he came by with the stuff, I was feeling lethargic and queasy again.
-WE decided I would chop, dice and measure everything at the table, and he would stand at the stove and cook it as I called out directions.
-I was the coxswain of my kitchen.
+We decided I would chop, dice and measure everything at the table, and he would stand at the stove and cook it as I called out directions.
+I was the sick sous chef and coxswain of my kitchen.

-Truth is, I didn’t have to say much because he’s a really good cook and knows what to do..especially when it comes to stir-fry.
-Plus, the Wok I own he bought on one of our trips to Chinatown when I was a kidlet, so it was sort of kismet.
-This is why I don’t have stir-fry photos – I wasn’t about to ask him to carry the Wok over, mid-cooking, to my little Lowel Ego Light nook.
+Fortunately, I didn’t have to say much because he’s a really good cook and knows what to do, especially when it comes to stir-fries.
+Plus, the Wok I own he bought on one of our weekly jaunts to Chinatown when I was a kid, so it was sort of kismet.
+This is also why I don’t have stir-frying photos.
+I wasn’t about to ask him to carry the Wok over, mid-cooking, to my little Lowel Ego Light nook.
 Look at the beautiful moo shu chicken he turned out.
 I swear, mine never would have looked that good.
-Thank you, Dad!
+Thank you, Daddy!

-Quick little yarn about moo shu pancakes.
-I learned to make these when I was in college.
+Before I continue with the recipe, a quick little yarn about moo shu pancakes.
+I learned to make them when I was in college.
 My roommate received a Chinese cookbook over the holidays our sophomore year, and it was the first thing I tried.
 I was obsessed.
 I think I made them twice a week for a month or so.
 I loved that it was a quick easy dough that you cut into pieces, then sandwich those pieces together with sesame oil and roll the two together into one big pancake.
-Into a hot, dry pan, and within minutes, you could pull them apart.
+Into a hot, dry pan, and within minutes, you could easily pull them apart.
 Voila, two pancakes in one!
-Loved the ‘magic’ of it.
+Loved the magic of it.

 I was super annoying.